pytorch/executorch/examples/demo-apps/android/LlamaDemo/docs/delegates/xnnpack_README.md

 ```
 python -m extension.llm.tokenizer.tokenizer -t tokenizer.model -o tokenizer.bin
 ```
-* Rename tokenizer for Llama 3.1 with command: `mv tokenizer.model tokenizer.bin`.
-We are updating the demo app to support tokenizer in original format directly.

 ### For LLaVA model
 * For the Llava 1.5 model, you can get it from Huggingface [here](https://huggingface.co/llava-hf/llava-1.5-7b-hf).